dblhlx/PyBSASeq/README.md

 Python 3.6 or above is required to run the script.

 #### Usage
+If only the bulk genomes were sequence:
 `$ python PyBSASeq.py -i input -o output -p popstrct -b fbsize,sbsize`

+If the genomes of both the bulks and the parents were sequenced:
+`$ python PyBSASeq_WP.py -i input -o output -p popstrct -b fbsize,sbsize`

 Here are the details of the options used in the script:
-- input – the name of the input file (the GATK4-generated tsv file)
+- input – the name of the input file (the GATK4-generated tsv file).
+For the script PyBSASeq_WP.py, the format is as follows: parents.tsv,bulks.tsv
 - output – the name of the output file
 - popstrct – population structure; three choices available: F2 for an F2 population, RIL for a population of recombinant inbred lines, or BC for a backcross population
 - fbsize – the number of individuals in the first bulk